mahsankhaan/Manage-ibm-kubernetes-service-using-terraform/README.md

 ## Step 5: Initialize Terraform
 1. Must be in Terraform project directory and run command __terraform init__ .
 This will initialize terraform in the folder and now we can work with all commands to automate our IBM cloud resources.
+1. Once above step is executed successfully there will be message "Terraform has been successfully initialized!".
+Otherwise please verify above steps